Accelerating Reduction and Scan Using Tensor Core Units: Reduction Algorithm

 \subsubsection{Segment Size 256:}

-For handling the segments of size $256$, one follows a pattern similar to $Reduction_{16}$.
-First, all $256$ elements are loaded onto the \mpu.
-The rows are reduced using the same procedure as $Reduction_{16}$.
-Finally, we reduce the first row to get a scalar.
+For handling segments of size $256$, one follows a pattern similar to $Reduction_{16}$.
 The algorithm is shown in Algorithm~\ref{alg:seg_red_256} and is a single iteration of the algorithm illustrated in Figure~\ref{fig:seg_red_256}.
+First, all $256$ elements are loaded onto the \mpu (Line~\ref{alg:seg_red_256:1}).
+The rows are reduced using the same procedure as $Reduction_{16}$ (Line~\ref{alg:seg_red_256:0}-\ref{alg:seg_red_256:2}) the resulting columns are reduced using $P^T$ (Line~\ref{alg:seg_red_256:3}) before we store the scalar result (Line~\ref{alg:seg_red_256:4}) into memory.